 Students need minimal instructions initially to start playing PORTL.
 However, as they gain more experience with the game, they can use it to ask and answer complex questions about behavior.
 This gives them a sense of discovery and gets them excited to learn more about how behavior works.

-Over the past seven years, we have developed a series of PORTL lessons that can be used to teach basic behavior principles to undergraduate students, graduate students, and professionals.
-We are currently writing a PORTL manual, which will be available late summer 2019.
+Over the past decade, we have developed a series of PORTL lessons that can be used to teach basic behavior principles to undergraduate students, graduate students, and professionals.
+In 2019 we wrote a PORTL manual, which is available in our online store.

 PORTL can be used for: